kyscott18/allegedly/README.md

 # Allegedly

-A fast [Solidity](https://soliditylang.org) compiler optimized for EVM simulations, written in TypeScript.
+A fast [Solidity](https://soliditylang.org) compiler for EVM simulations, written in TypeScript.

 ## Overview